nymtech/nym/documentation/dev-portal/src/nymvpn/cli.md

 ## Testnet environment

-If you want to run NymVPN CLI in Nym Sandbox environment, there are a few adjustments to be done:
+If you want to run NymVPN CLI in Nym Sandbox environment, there are a few adjustments to be done.
+You can follow the steps below or follow more explicit guide on [nym-vpn-cli.sandbox.nymtech.net](https://nym-vpn-cli.sandbox.nymtech.net), including the access token auto generation button.

 1. Create Sandbox environment config file by saving [this](https://raw.githubusercontent.com/nymtech/nym/develop/envs/sandbox.env) as `sandbox.env` in the same directory as your NymVPN binaries:
 ```sh